run-ai/docs/docs/Administrator/Cluster-Setup/install-k8s.md

     --discovery-token-ca-cert-hash sha256:<hash>
 ```

+!!!
+Note
+    The default token expires after 24 hours.
+If the token has expired, go to the master node and run `sudo kubeadm token create --print-join-command`.
+Then replace the old token with the new one

 Return to the master node.
 Re-run `kubectl get nodes` and verify that the new node is ready.